These policies are for the benefit and safety of all patrons:

 APPROVED BY THE RANDOLPH PUBLIC LIBRARY BOARD OF TRUSTEES NOVEMBER 12, 1996.
 Revised April 15, 2008

-Randolph County Public Library Collection Development Policy
+Randolph County Public Libraries Collection Development Policy

-RANDOLPH COUNTY PUBLIC LIBRARY SYSTEM MISSION STATEMENT:
+RANDOLPH COUNTY PUBLIC LIBRARIES MISSION STATEMENT:

 Purpose of the Collection Development Policy:

 The purpose of the library’s collection development policy is to assure that the library purchases, within budgetary limitations, the best materials of both permanent and current interest in all subjects.
-The selection of library resources is a prime activity within the
+The selection of library resources is a prime activity within the library and is based on the needs and requests of the community which it serves.

 Community Description: